toscano/hass-avpro-acmxnn/README.md

  - An Anthem AVM 90 for my 9.4.6 audio in the main theater
  - A 65" Sony OLED for display in the lobby

  The MadVR Envy is a very powerful video processor and has separate settings for each of the separate input devices.
-One of the ways I audimate this is via this script that ensures that the Envy is applying the correct input device profile whenever there's a change.
+One of the ways I automate this is via this script that ensures that the Envy is applying the correct input device profile whenever there's a change.

  I'm sure that you can find a good use yourself.